Resume for Carpenter

 Should I include references on my resume for carpenter?

-It is important to write a cover letter along with my resume as a carpenter?
+It is important to write an introduction letter in addition to my resume as a carpenter?

 In your cover letter:

-- Introduce yourself and include the specific position you’re applying for.
+- Introduce yourself and state the job that you’re submitting your application for.

 Summary